quanterall/HaskellMaterials/basics/09-reader-and-readert.md

 ## ReaderT

 `ReaderT` is the transformer version of the `Reader` monad and gives us the capability to read an environment that is passed around implicitly in an entire call graph.
-Together with `IO` this means that we get access to a whole host of effectful things that we couldn't get with just `Reader`:

-- Running `STM` actions
-- Modifying and reading `IORef`s
-- Interacting with database connection handles
-- ...

-The list of things we can do with `ReaderT` on top of `IO` is very long and this is why it's such a powerful base structure for most of our applications.

 ### The `ReaderT` type